It's National Corned Beef Hash Day

-They say corned beef hash is the most versatile of foods.
+They say corned beef hash is the most versatile of foods and September 27th is its day.
 Not only can you eat it with cabbage for a meal, but you can serve them on sandwiches, or with potatoes and eggs for breakfast.
-It's also called the "poor man's casserole," but after trying this recipe, you will call it a feast for a king!
-Deliciously simple and satisfying, this corned beef hash recipe is a keeper!
+Delicious, simple, and satisfying, this corned beef hash recipe takes only 25 minutes to make and prepares enough for the whole family.

 - 2-3 cups finely chopped, cooked corned beef